 We recognize that each and every student is unique, and that many students struggle with traditional school settings.
 As a result, we’ve created a Learning Strategies program to ensure that students who need extra help receive it.
 No student feels out of place or left behind academically while studying at Wasatch Academy.

 The Learning Services Program Department at Wasatch Academy emphasizes the respect and dignity of each student.
 Our goal is to build a positive community of learners who are recognized and appreciated for their unique learning abilities who are ready to become independent learners by the time they go to college or university.

-A knowledgeable, caring and supportive staff helps students find their passions, grow their learning abilities, and have life-changing experiences.
+A knowledgeable, caring, and supportive staff helps students find their passions, grow their learning abilities, and undergo life-changing experiences.

-Students that take advantage of these programs learn and adopt personal learning objectives that leverage their intellectual strengths and unique learning abilities.
+Students that take advantage of these programs learn and adopt personal educational objectives that leverage their intellectual strengths and unique learning abilities.
 With our high school project based learning the students soon accomplish more, find hidden character and strength in their abilities, and succeed in their academics and college preparation.
 Here are seven programs that Wasatch utilizes:

 • Academic Coaching

 • Learning Strategies Class

 • Targeted Learning Support

 Academic Coaching features a 1:1 student-to-teacher ratio, receiving direct instruction on identified executive function skills, brain-based skills that individuals must have to effectively solve problems and execute tasks.
 These skills include but are not limited to the following: prioritization, sustained attention, organization, task initiation, response inhibition, flexibility, and metacognition.